 How and when LeBron James is expected to become the NBA’s all-time scoring leader

 Will LeBron James break the NBA’s scoring record this season?
-Originally appeared on NBC Sports Philadelphia
+Originally appeared on NBC Sports Chicago

 LeBron James is on the verge of making history, and it could possibly happen sooner rather than later.